omniedgeio/omniedge-frontend/markdowndocs/Docs/cases/OmniEdge-Lan-Message.md

 ---
-title: Cases
+title: Talk to your family and share photos in a LAN on the internet
-route: Doc / Cases
+route: Doc / Cases / Lan Messenger
-description: Use cases with OmniEdge, Remote connect windows without exposing public IP with Omniedge,OmniEdge with Nvidia JETSON Project
+description: Use cases with OmniEdge, private messenger in your private network
-thumbnail: /assets/docs/case-aws-windows-2.png
+thumbnail: /assets/docs/case-lanmessenger-omniedge.jpeg
 index: 4
 ---